dsh1273-dotcom/Des/README.md

           <div class="grid">
             <div class="tile">
               <h3><span class="icon">✨</span> Why you</h3>
-              <p id="reason1">You make ordinary days feel like something I actually look forward to.</p>
+              <p id="reason1">Destiny, even the simplest days feel special when I’m with you just knowing I get to share time and moments with you gives me something to look forward to.</p>
             </div>
             <div class="tile">
               <h3><span class="icon">🫶</span> My favorite thing</h3>
-              <p id="reason2">The way you care about your goals and still make time for the people you love inspires me.</p>
+              <p id="reason2">I admire how deeply you care about your goals and dreams, and it means even more to me that you still make time for the people you love along the way.</p>
             </div>
             <div class="tile">
               <h3><span class="icon">📍</span> Our vibe</h3>
-              <p id="reason3">I can be completely myself around you, and that’s the best feeling in the world.</p>
+              <p id="reason3">I admire, Destiny, how you chase your dreams with unwavering determination, yet still pour so much love and care into the people around you.
+This balance reveals not only the strength of your heart but also the depth of your ambition.</p>
             </div>
             <div class="tile">
               <h3><span class="icon">🌹</span> Today’s mission</h3>